lawrancej/comp685/README.md

 Beta test this!
 ---------------
-Let's use Starter Upper to clone and set up this repo toay.
+Let's use Starter Upper to clone and set up this repo today.

 Download it from starterupper-0.0.1.zip.
 Extract it, and then open the bin folder and run the .bat file.